-To request your Medicare Planning Options Analysis, please complete the multi-step form on this page.
-Please be advised if you leave the page before finishing the final step, your progress will not be saved.
+To request your Medicare Planning Options Analysis, please complete the form on this page.
+Please be advised if you leave the page before submitting the form, your progress will not be saved.

 Medicare Prescription Drug Plan (PDP) — A stand-alone drug plan that adds prescription drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private-Fee-for-Service Plans, and Medicare Medical Savings Account Plans.

 Medicare Health Maintenance Organization (HMO) — A Medicare Advantage Plan that provides all Original Medicare Part A and Part B health coverage and sometimes covers Part D prescription drug coverage.
 In most HMOs, you can only get your care from doctors or hospitals in the plan’s network (except in emergencies).

 Medicare Preferred Provider Organization (PPO) Plan — A Medicare Advantage Plan that provides all Original Medicare Part A and Part B health coverage and sometimes covers Part D prescription drug coverage.
 PPOs have network doctors and hospitals but you can also use out-of-network providers, usually at a higher cost.

 Medicare Private Fee-For-Service (PFFS) Plan — A Medicare Advantage Plan in which you may go to any Medicare-approved doctor, hospital and provider that accepts the plan’s payment, terms and conditions and agrees to treat you – not all providers will.
 If you join a PFFS Plan that has a network, you can see any of the network providers who have agreed to always treat plan members.
 You will usually pay more to see out-of-network providers.